keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 	    1. Delete any existing text and paste the following JSON below.
 Review the statements in the JSON

-        2. **update the region, AWS account Id and Regex pattern ID** with the one created in the previous step
+        2. **Update the region, AWS account Id and Regex pattern ID** with the one created in the previous step

         <details><summary>Nested Statement with Request Hygiene Solution</summary>
         <p>